 It’s that time of year again when we say goodbye to summer and welcome in the cooler, shorter days of autumn.
 For many pet owners, summer is a great opportunity to spend quality time with our animals, playing outdoors and enjoying the warmer weather.
 However, the change in season doesn’t have to mean that the fun has to stop!

 It’s fundamental that you continue to keep your pets exercised throughout the year, and animal runs are great for this, giving your furry friends the freedom to roam within a safe and confined environment.
-Omlet supply a range of runs for chickens, rabbits and guinea pigs, which are all predator resistant, so you needn’t have any concerns about safety in their run this autumn.
+Omlet supply a range of chicken runs , rabbit runs and guinea pig runs, which are all predator resistant, so you needn’t have any concerns about safety in their run this autumn.
 Although runs are fantastic for providing your animals with more space, adding a few extras over the next coming months can help to keep both you and your pet/s entertained.
 Here are our top tips on what you can do to make your runs more fun this autumn.

 For Guinea Pig and Rabbit Runs